 Georgia Department of Agriculture (GDA)

-Grants starting at $20,000 to Georgia nonprofit organizations, government agencies, IHEs, and agricultural organizations to enhance the market competitiveness of specialty crops produced within the state.
-Applicants must submit a concept proposal prior to applying.
+Grants to Georgia nonprofit organizations, government agencies, IHEs, and agricultural organizations for agricultural programs that increase the marketability of eligible produce.
+An initial proposal is required prior to submission of the full proposal.
 Projects may involve education, research, or marketing.
 All projects must benefit the specialty crop industry.
 Partnerships are strongly encouraged.

 Funding Priorities/Focus Areas:

 GrantWatch ID#: 153415

 Individual project award funding requests require a minimum request of $20,000 up to a maximum of $150,000.

 Awarded projects will have up to three years to complete the requirements of the grant, as follows: